aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/insert-text-into-a-cell/_index.md

 {

-    //Instantiating a Workbook object
+    // Instantiating a Workbook object

     Workbook workbook = new Workbook(docName);

-    //Obtaining the reference of the Active worksheet
+    // Obtaining the reference of the active worksheet

     Worksheet worksheet = workbook.Worksheets[workbook.Worksheets.ActiveSheetIndex];

-    //insert value from cell
+    // Insert value into cell

     worksheet.Cells["A1"].PutValue(text);

-    //Saving the Excel file
+    // Saving the Excel file

     workbook.Save(docName);